 4. Don’t Commit Crime after Winning the Lottery!

 You would think that with enough money, you wouldn’t have any problems staying out of trouble.
 It appears that for some people, trouble is just around the corner regardless of the circumstances.
 This was the case with John Ross Jr. who won the California lottery Set for Life scratch-off back in 2012.
 The ticket promised a payout of $100,000 ($70,000 after taxes) per year for 20 years.
 Ross was arrested because he was allegedly linked to the theft of a Honda Civic.
-It is believed that Ross helped a woman who stole the car hide and repair it.
+It is believed that Ross helped a woman who stole the car, hide and repair it.
 Ross had to use a portion of his winnings to bail himself out of jail.
 Do you want to know the irony of the whole story?
 When he was asked what he would do with his winnings, John said he wanted to buy a car.
-Maybe he’ll want to go to a dealer to make that purchase just to be safe.
+Maybe he’ll want to go to a dealer to make that purchase to be safe.

 3. Trying to Trick the System is a Big No-No!

 In 2011, a woman in Lincoln Park, Michigan, Amanda Clayton won a $1 million jackpot in the “Make Me Rich!” game show that was sponsored by the Michigan Lottery.
 Well, this is all well and good, except at the time, Clayton was collecting public assistance at the time.
 It is believed that Clayton allegedly never reported her winnings and collected assistance between August 2011 and March 2012.
-During this time she collected about $5,475 dollars’ worth of food and medical assistance, which she would have not been eligible to receive if she reported her earnings.
+During this time she collected about 5,475 dollars’ worth of food and medical assistance, which she would not have been eligible to receive if she reported her earnings.
 The real kicker is that Clayton felt entitled to the assistance.
 She has gone on record saying, “I thought that they would cut me off, but since they didn’t, I thought maybe it was okay because I’m not working… I feel that it’s okay because I mean, I have no income and I have bills to pay.
 I have two houses… It’s just hard, you know.
 I’m struggling.”
 Gee… Maybe sell one of those houses and then you wouldn’t need to collect assistance?

 2. Snort or Inject Your Winnings?
 You Better Think Again!